 Here are some of the best school holiday activities parents can do to keep the kids entertained these school holidays.

-Even though the summer school holidays are fast approaching, some parents (read: me) may not have been organised enough to come up with a complete school holiday program.
+Even though the school holidays are fast approaching, some parents (read: me) may not have been organised enough to come up with a complete school holiday program.

 Just how are you going to entertain the kids when school is shut and all their normal extracurricular activities are on break?
 There’s only so many Lego challenges you can set them before they believe they’ve run out of fun things to do.